ti8m/react-native-ibeacon-android/README.md

 # react-native-ibeacon-android

 iBeacon support for React Native Android.
+I have developed this app as similar as possible to that of @frostney

 ## Support
 I’ve tested this module with Estimote beacons and it works.
 I don’t know if it works with other beacons, too.
-It works only on real devices.
-In simulator you are not able to use bluetooth.
+Beacons don't work in simulator.

 ## Installation
 The installation is a little bit complicated but we can do this step by step: